 A good practice is adding your target keyword to your subheading once, but only if it naturally fits in.
 I generally try to add the target keyword in either the first subheading or at the end of my blog posts.

 It gives a small sign to Google that the content is focused on that topic, which adds up into your overall on-page SEO efforts.

 6. Optimize Meta Description

-Meta Descriptions play a huge role in improving your rankings.
+Meta Descriptions play a massive role in improving your rankings.
 If you are already ranking on page 1 but don’t see any traffic coming in, Meta descriptions could be a cause.

 A proper meta description gives search engines, and it’s users a clue about your content.
 Before the users click on a result, they read the title and the small description to judge which link is better.

 Don’t skip writing a meta description for your blog posts.
 A clear, descriptive meta description will get you more clicks.
 A good practice is to include your target keyword in meta description once.